PLACENTINO ELEMENTARY SCHOOL

 - Homework Guidelines

-The Foreign Language Spanish Program at Placentino School is an integrated approach to the delivery of the elementary school curriculum through the development of Spanish language skills.
+The World Language Spanish Program at Placentino School is an integrated approach to the delivery of the elementary school curriculum through the development of Spanish language skills.
 Lessons taught using the Spanish language serve to enhance the development of skills in all other curricular areas.
-All Full Day Kindergarten, grades 1, 2, and Montessori 6-8 students, except those participating in the French Immersion Program, will receive Spanish instruction during the week.
+All students in grades K-2, except those participating in the French Immersion Program, will receive Spanish instruction during the week.

-Students in Full-day Kindergarten, Grades 1, 2, Montessori 6-8 students are provided with physical, gross motor, and movement experiences.
+All students in grades K-2 are provided with physical, gross motor, and movement experiences.
 No formal uniform is required, however, students are expected to wear sneakers and appropriate clothing when participating in Physical Education.

 Students excused from Physical Education/Movement Classes